DaneSirois/npm-redux-interfaces/README.md

-# NPM-Redux-Interfaces
+# Redux-Interfaces:
-[*The state-management ecosystem for Redux*]:
+-*The state-management ecosystem for Redux*:

+Interfaces provide a means for both the modification and retrieval of your applications state.
+Through them the goal is to reduce boilerplate while simultaneously promoting code reuse along with sensible file coupling.

 **Why interfaces?**

 - Write *once*, use **anywhere**.
-Built upon the concept of modularity, copy/paste your interface folders for use across repos.
+Interfaces contain everything they need to exist independently from the rest of your application.
+Copy/paste your interface folders for use across repos.
 - Liberate your state.
-Interfaces separate your applications data logic from it's implementation.
-This degree of separation nullifies the need for bindings like `mapDispatchToProps()`.
+Each interface exposes a public API representing the means of interaction pertaining to an individual slice of your applications state.
+This degree of abstraction makes your code more maintainable while simultaneously removing the need for bindings like `mapDispatchToProps()`.

 **Note:**
 It's my understanding that this library does **not** currently support server-side rendering.
 It's something that I'm looking into.